weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 * If brand4 were to decrease their price, it would affect the well-off segment but not the career focused.
 Therefore, a tiny decrease in our pricing would compensate such competitor move.
 This is extremely important to know because if prices of chocolate candy bars were to drop, we would have space to decrease our price offering while gaining solid market share from the well-off segment and practically retaining our career focused customer base.
 #### Price Elasticity of Purchase Quantity (Multiple Linear Regression)
 E = beta * price / Quantity(purchase)
+* Customers are a tiny bit more elastic when there is a promotion.
+However, overall customers are inelastic towards purchase quantity for all prices from 0.5-2.7
+* The two lines practically overlap at many of the price points.
+The reason might be that the variables we included in our model hold no predictive value.
+Therefore, it might seem like it doesn't really make sense to focus too much on the purchase quantity.
+Neither price nor promotions shifts appear to affect the customer decisions.
+* Alternatively, calculate price elasticity of purchase quantity for each brand.